Emotionally focused therapy: The therapeutic process with different emotion responses

 Emotion-focused theorists have proposed that each type of emotion response calls for a different intervention process by the therapist.
 Primary adaptive emotion responses need be more fully allowed and accessed for their adaptive information.
 Primary maladaptive emotion responses need to be accessed and explored to help the client identify core unmet needs (e.g., for validation, safety, or connection), and then regulated and transformed with new experiences and new adaptive emotions.
 Secondary reactive emotion responses need empathic exploration in order to discover the sequence of emotions that preceded them.
 Instrumental emotion responses need to be explored interpersonally in the therapeutic relationship to increase awareness of them and address how they are functioning in the client's situation.

-It is important to note that primary emotion responses are not called "primary" because they are somehow more real than the other responses; all of the responses feel real to a person, but therapists can classify them into these four types in order to help clarify the functions of the response in the client's situation and how to intervene appropriately.
+Primary emotion responses are not called "primary" because they are somehow more real than the other responses; all of the responses feel real to a person, but therapists can classify them into these four types in order to help clarify the functions of the response in the client's situation and how to intervene appropriately.